Joseph-Armand Bombardier Canada Graduate Scholarships-Doctoral (CGS D) and SSHRC Doctoral Fellowships

 Scholarship Review Committee

 - Convene your program’s graduate committee to review and rank each complete and eligible application.

-Graduate Program Coordinator will divide the applications into pools defined by the committee discipline code chosen by the students in their applications, regardless of current level of study.
+Divide the applications into pools defined by the committee discipline code chosen by the students in their applications (e.g. Linguistics and French Literature), regardless of current level of study.

 - For the Doctoral Awards competition, SSHRC does not provide weighted selection criteria.
 Departmental committee members should consider and weigh each component of the application as they see fit when evaluating applications.
 It is appropriate to take into account the stage at which an applicant is in their program.

-- Members are asked to identify letters of appraisal that need revising and bring them to the attention of the Graduate Chair and the ESC for follow-up by the SGPS submission deadline.
+- Identify letters of appraisal that need revising and bring them to the attention of the Graduate Chair for follow-up before the SGPS submission deadline.

 Preparing the Applications for Submission to SGPS